niplav/site/notes_on_ethics.md

-of mosquito: 700k humans die per year from mosquito-borne diseases, and it might be better for mosquitos themselves to not exist at all (with [gene drives being an effective method of driving them to extinction](https://reducing-suffering.org/will-gene-drives-reduce-wild-animal-suffering/ "Will Gene Drives Reduce Wild-Animal Suffering?"))
+of mosquito: 700k humans die per year from mosquito-borne diseases, and it might be better for mosquitos themselves to not exist at all (with [gene drives being an effective method of driving them to extinction](https://reducing-suffering.org/will-gene-drives-reduce-wild-animal-suffering/ "Will Gene Drives Reduce Wild-Animal Suffering?"), see [Tomasik
-(see [Tomasik
 2017](https://foundational-research.org/the-importance-of-wild-animal-suffering/ "The Importance of Wild-Animal Suffering") and [Tomasik 2016](https://reducing-suffering.org/the-importance-of-insect-suffering/ "The Importance of Insect Suffering")